Ciné-Concert ‘Sayat Nova’ (Sergueï Paradjanov) par Dourlen/Loiseau/Seilman

 Presentation of the ciné-concert:

-For this new creation, the musicians Jonathan Seilman, Alice Dourlen, and Paul Loiseau seize the Soviet surrealist film, ‘Sayat Nova’ (meaning ‘the color of pomegranates’ in French, 1968) by Sergueï Paradjanov.
+For this new creation, the musicians Jonathan Seilman, Anne Careil (who takes over from Alice Dourlen), and Paul Loiseau seize the Soviet surrealist film, ‘Sayat Nova’ (meaning ‘the color of pomegranates’ in French, 1968) by Sergueï Paradjanov.

 A wave of repression targeted cultural and artistic circles in the Soviet Union in the early 1960s.
 In this context, the director Sergueï Paradjanov received the official order in 1966 from the Armenfilm Studios of Yerevan to produce a filmed biography of the Armenian poet of the 18th century, Sayat Nova (1712 – 1795).